How To Price Products in 4 Steps (+ Profit Calculators)

 - Brand positioning (luxury, bargain, etc.)

-For example, a store that sells T-shirts in a middle-class neighborhood might price their tees at $25 based on their pricing strategy.
-Whereas, a similar store that sells the same T-shirts in a wealthy area might add a couple of dollars to their prices, and sell them at $35.
-Because of the different locational factors affecting these stores, both stores will likely be able to sell their shirts with similar success.
-Not only that, but because the two stores’ fixed costs are likely different, they will probably result in similar net profits.
+Because of the different locational factors affecting these stores, both will likely be able to sell their dog food with similar success.
+Not only that but because the two stores’ fixed costs are likely different, they will probably result in similar net profits.

 If you want to learn more about the different pricing strategies at your disposal, their industry uses, and how you can implement them into your business, check out our breakdown of pricing strategies.